 textformat.size) show non-English characters in place of the “A”.
 Some symbols (e.g. the

-Adaptivity does not currently identify symbols with localized characters or numbers, but it does have an optional left-to-right annotation (⇄) to identify symbols that have right-to-left localizations.
-Adaptivity also has a custom ‘Right-to-Left’ collection to make them easy to find. iOS 15 increases the number of symbols with right-to-left localizations to 324 (compared with iOS 14.5’s 251).
+Some symbols appear partially or fully horizontally-flipped in right-to-left localizations.
+Adaptivity has an optional right-to-left annotation (⇄) to identify symbols that have right-to-left localizations.
+Adaptivity also has a custom ‘Right-to-Left Localized’ collection to make them easy to find. iOS 15 increases the number of symbols with right-to-left localizations to 334 (compared with iOS 14.5’s 251).